prabu-github/ghana-computers/README.md

  - To remove a directory use `rm`.
 What happens when you type `rm -r`?

 ## Oct 1, 2018
-We will install Python and get Git installed.
+We will install Python and Git.
 Then we will clone a repository onto the laptop.

 ### Python
  - Python is a general purpose programming language.
 It is used in data science a lot though it's functionality extends to many applications beyond data science.
 We will also be using Python 3 (not Python 2.7).